box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

 TEMPLATE_SIMPLE = "94e3815b-f7f5-4c2c-8a26-e9ba5c486031"
 ```

-## Create a sign request
+## Create a signature request
-We can now create sign requests based on the template.
+We can now create signature requests based on the template.
 Add this method to your code:
 ```python
 def create_sign_request(client: Client, template_id: str, signer_email: str):
     """Create sign request from template"""